The decision to change careers is a big one. It represents a tremendous amount of consideration and a willingness to make some dramatic changes.

 Not all courses require it but some might, so ask the question to avoid a nasty surprise further down the road.

-Assuming you’re happy all you need to do is get in touch or sign up online.
+Assuming you’re happy with your choice of Access course, all you need to do is get in touch or sign up online.
 There are flexible payment terms available to help you spread the cost.

-You will also have access to a dedicated tutor who will help you through the process.
-Check out our blog for useful tips on how to get the most out of your study experience.
+You will also have access to a dedicated tutor who will help you through the Access course process.
+Check out our blog for useful tips on how to get the most out of your Access course study experience.

-Checkout out our courses or contact a member of our sales team today to learn more and enrol.
+Checkout out our Access courses online or contact a member of our sales team today to learn more and enrol.